kaitowing/PipelineReportGenerator/README.md

 # Pipeline Report Generator

 This project is a Python script that generates a report on repositories and their respective pipelines in a Bitbucket workspace.
 The report includes the number of pipelines, total time spent, and information about users who created the pipelines.
+Additionally, it identifies the user with the most pipelines across all repositories.

 ## Features
 - Fetches all repositories from a Bitbucket workspace that have been updated since the start of the week.
 - Collects pipeline data for each repository, including creation date, time spent, and user information.
+- Identifies the user with the most pipelines across all repositories.
 - Generates a detailed report in Markdown format.

 ## Requirements